rsdoiel/antenna/socal_north.md

 ---

-## Fast-moving brush fire in Malibu prompts evacuations, school closures, shelter in place order at Pepperdine
+## Franklin Fire in Malibu forces thousands to evacuate, 7 structures destroyed

-date: 2024-12-10, updated: 2024-12-10, from: The LAist
+date: 2024-12-10, updated: 2024-12-11, from: The LAist

-The Franklin Fire in Malibu Canyon spread to 1,822 acres overnight Monday.
-University officials activated shelter-in-place protocols in the early morning.
+The Franklin Fire in Malibu Canyon spread to nearly 4,000 acres by Wednesday morning.
+At one point, Pepperdine students were required to shelter in place.

 <br>